akirademoss/cuda-9.0-installation-on-ubuntu-18.04/README.md

-# This gist contains step by step instructions to install cuda v9.0 and cudnn 7.2 in ubuntu 18.04
+# CUDA 9.0 installation on Ubuntu 18.04 LTS

-### Primary Steps ####
+This file contains step by step instructions to install cuda v9.0 and cudnn 7.3.0 in ubuntu 18.04.
+This version of CUDA will work with the tensorflow-gpu install.

-# Verify you hava a cuda capable GPU
+## Summary of Steps
-# Install nvidia cuda toolkit's software dependencies
+#### 1.)
+Verify you hava a cuda capable GPU
-# Download and install the nvidia cuda toolkit and cudnn
+#### 2.)
+Install nvidia cuda toolkit's software dependencies
-# Setup environmental variables
+#### 3.)
+Download and install the nvidia cuda toolkit and cudnn
-# Verify the installation
+#### 4.)
+Setup environmental variables
-###
+#### 5.)
+Verify the installation

 ## 1.)
 Verify you hava a CUDA capable GPU